 - Attendance at a program info session. **

-- CPR-C with AED certification course offerings: Red Cross or St John Ambulance or Frontline First Aid or Heart and Stroke.
+- CPR-C with AED certification course offerings: Heart and Stroke.
+(Heart and Stroke training is recommended.)

 - Complete immunization record (upon program acceptance).